This is a recent article I wrote for Indie(Function); magazine about my perceptions on what makes Minecraft so successful:

 Picking away, block after block, seems like an enormous waste of time when seen from outside Minecraft.
 You’re going to hold down your mouse button for hours watching the same crack animation overlay appear on block after block, just to find a one-in-a-million diamond ore pit (which will just make you more pickaxes with which to dig more?)
 The answer for most people who play, however, is an almost begrudging “yes.”
 Because Minecraft, even though it is built on very few core elements, has a sense of majestic discovery to it—on the other side of any block could lie an enormous and expansive cave filled with lava, water, coal, redstone, iron, diamond… Everything you need to help make your recreation of Middle Earth, but at the risk of creepers, zombies, and spiders that will scare you half to death when you find them, and enrage you when you die to them.
 Minecraft is complicated, yet the elements within it are simple and not built to make you play with them in a single manner.
 The piston wasn’t given a purpose when it was designed—it was designed with the idea of letting players give it purpose.

-The future of gaming is in procedural generation.
+The future of gaming is in procedural generation, we learn a lot from Boomtown bingo, for example.
 I say this because I know the feeling of floating around in a Minecraft boat just looking at mountain formations and saying “man, that’s awesome!
 I should put my base there.”
 Playing an FPS with straight-edged levels and storyline, with the same ammo box in the same place for every player every time the level is played, removes the sense of discovery and instead makes you a role-player (don’t get me wrong, this is good for some games, but not for a truly addictive and replayable one).

 Procedural generation, alongside letting the player discover the game without the developer’s hand-holding, has a few subtler benefits.
 I’ve worked on my own small Minecraft-esque 2D digging platformer, and one of the most inspiring moments while working on the game was when I had finished building the cave generation algorithm—it lined walls in gold and limestone, created long, dark tunnels, and added pale enemies randomly that would attack you.
 Walking into that first cave gave me an amazing burst of motivation, because I was discovering the game, not just making it.
 This is an unseen benefit for using procedural generation because, with it, even developers get to feel out the game and enjoy it as they make it, making for a better game overall with more effort and motivation driving its creation.
 Minecraft is also is an opportunity for the developer, given the fact that almost every idea is functional within it.
 That, more than Minecraft’s explosive popularity and money-making power, is why I wish I had made Minecraft.